lightning/bolts/05-onchain.md

 we simply wait for it to timeout: there's no way to signal early failure.

 If an HTLC is too small to appear in *any* commitment transaction, it can be safely failed immediately.
-Otherwise, if a HTLC isn't in our commitment transaction we need to make sure that a blockchain reorganization or race does not switch to a commitment transaction which does contain it, before we fail it, hence the wait.
-The requirement that we fail the incoming HTLC before its own timeout still applies as an upper bound.
+Otherwise, if a HTLC isn't in our commitment transaction a node needs to make sure that a blockchain reorganization or race does not switch to a commitment transaction which does contain it before the node fails it, hence the wait.
+The requirement that the incoming HTLC be failed before its own timeout still applies as an upper bound.

 ## HTLC Output Handling: Our Commitment, Their Offers

-Each HTLC output can only be spent by us using the HTLC-success transaction, which we can only populate if we have the payment preimage.
-If we don't have the preimage (and don't discover it), it's their responsibility to spend the HTLC output once it's timed out.
+Each HTLC output can only be spent by us, the recipient, using the HTLC-success transaction, which we can only populate if we have the payment preimage.
+If we don't have the preimage (and don't discover it), it's the offerer's responsibility to spend the HTLC output once it's timed out.

 There are actually several possible cases for an offered HTLC:

-1. The other node is not irrevocably committed to it.
-We won't normally know the preimage here, since we don't forward HTLCs until they're fully committed.
-So using the preimage would reveal that it's a payment to ourselves, so it's best to allow the HTLC to time out in this case.
+1. The offerer is not irrevocably committed to it.
+The recipient won't normally know the preimage here, since it won't forward HTLCs until they're fully committed.
+So using the preimage would reveal that this recipient is the final hop, so it's best to allow the HTLC to time out in this case.
-2. The other node is irrevocably committed to it, but we haven't yet committed to an outgoing HTLC.
-In this case we can either forward or timeout.
+2. The offerer is irrevocably committed to the offered HTLC, but the recipient hasn't yet committed to an outgoing HTLC.
+In this case the recipient can either forward or timeout.
-3. We have committed to an outgoing HTLC for this incoming one.
-In this case we have to use the preimage if we receive it from the outgoing HTLC, otherwise we will lose funds by making an outgoing payment without redeeming the incoming one.
+3. The recipient has committed to an outgoing HTLC for the offered one.
+In this case the recipient has to use the preimage if it receives it from the outgoing HTLC, otherwise it will lose funds by making an outgoing payment without redeeming the incoming one.

 ### Requirements

 If the node receives (or already knows) a payment preimage for an unresolved HTLC output it was offered for which it has committed to an